Turbo-Charge Your Revenue!

 If your target audience is motivated by aspiration, you want to highlight exactly how your products can help them become a better version of themselves.
 You can also provide resources that help them on their journey to become better.

 Influencer marketing can also be a powerful strategy here.
-Collaborating with someone that your customers admire can show them that your product can ultimately make them become like who they admire.
+Collaborating with someone that your customers admire can show them that your product can ultimately make them become like those they admire.

 There is no doubt that fear is a big driver for many people in life.
 However, we don’t mean scaring your customers into buying your product or service.